The-Sensual-Dotfiles/Fetchs/README.md

 # Fetchs & Decorations

-Welcome to my "scripts", fetch, colortest and more for your linux terminal, it is a compilation that I have made over time for all users.
-So I want to give credit to the original creators, I hope if you see this you like to know that your work I admire a lot
+Welcome to my collection of scripts, fetch, colortest and more... for your linux terminal
+***Many of these scripts have been taken from forums, passed on by friends, so I want to give credit to the original authors of these for their incredible work***

 | Examples of these scripts |
 | --- |